-What is Licorice?
+What is Liquorice?

-When consumed in controlled amounts, it is an excellent natural remedy for several health conditions including heartburn, asthma, fungal and viral infections.
-It also has therapeutic benefits for treating ulcers, cough, arthritis, yeast infections and more.
+When consumed in controlled amounts, it is an excellent natural remedy for several health conditions, including heartburn, asthma, fungal, and viral infections.
+It also has therapeutic benefits for treating ulcers, cough, arthritis, yeast infections, and more.

-Can Pregnant Women Eat Licorice?
+Can Pregnant Women Eat Liquorice?

-Negative Effects of Having Licorice while Pregnant
+Negative Effects of Having Liquorice While Pregnant

-- Chances of your child’s low cognitive skill development can also be a side effect of high licorice root consumption.
+- Chances of your child’s low cognitive skill development can also be a side effect of high liquorice root consumption.
 It is likely that your child may be prone to develop conditions such as attention deficit hyperactivity disorder or ADHD.

 - Liquorice root has an oestrogen-like effect, which could possibly cause severe foetal development complications if consumed in high quantities during your pregnancy.
 If a male foetus gets exposed to these high levels of oestrogen, the chances of him developing testicular abnormalities are high.
 This will eventually lead to infertility later in life.
 Meanwhile, if a female foetus is exposed to too much oestrogen during the growing period, she may develop reproductive tract issues.

 If you love liquorice, just be mindful and alert of the potential threat to you and your baby’s life with the consumption of liquorice root.
 As with most pregnancy advice, practice moderation.
 Just remember that when you’re expecting, you should avoid liquorice root as much as possible, despite its many medicinal benefits.